-AMA AERIAL SCRAMBLE - NC Trial Event
+AMA AERIAL SCRAMBLE - NC Trial Event (updated 3/22/18) Presented by Blue Line Aviation

 1. Description: At the tournament, teams will assemble and test fly up to two rubber-powered monoplanes using the AMA Alpha.
 Only the materials of each unopened kit may be used on the aircraft.
 Teams can provide their own rubber motors that will not exceed 2 grams each.